Amazon Echo's Top 11 Smart Home Skills in the Alexa App

 - Setup & linking errors may occur from time to time

 SmartThings was in my top 20 best skills and is king of the smart home skill set.
 The integration with Echo devices is seamless and is the best way to control lights inside or outside your home.

-You'll need to get the hub first before purchasing compatible devices, so it won't be cheap.
+You'll need to get the 2nd generation hub first before purchasing compatible devices, so it won't be cheap.
 There have also been problems with setup and linking your account to the skill, so be aware of technical errors.

 However if you're ready to jump on-board home automation, then this is the product to start with.

 - Another way to control lights or groups of lights in your home

 - Set up is relatively simple and works with Nest thermostats